rvelthuis/AutoSuffix/README.md

 to have a new project for each version with a different `{$LIBSUFFIX }` for the current version, i.e. for Tokyo, the lib suffix is `250`, for Berlin it is `240`, etc.

+It would be ideal, if we could have a `{$LIBSUFFIX AUTO}`, so the IDE adds a suffix.
+I tried using an include file with something like:

+    {$IFDEF VER320} {$LIBSUFFIX '250'} {$ENDIF}

+and so on, and put that in the package source, but any change to the package would make the IDE remove that and use the suffix (if any) it found in the .dproj file.

+This problem is not new.
+It has been discussed various times on several forums and communities.
+On Stack Overflow, someone (called LaKraven) set out to create a wizard to solve this, but it can't be found anymore.
+All the websites that supposedly have it have been removed.

-This simple wizard adds a menu item to the project manager, with the title "Add Version Suffix", under the "Rename" context menu item.
-This allows you to set the lib suffix for a package to the suffix that is generally used for this version, so `'250'` for Tokyo, etc.
+So I wrote this simple wizard myself.
+It adds a menu item to the project manager, with the title "Add Version Suffix", under the "Rename" context menu item.
+This allows you to set the lib suffix for a package to the suffix that is generally used for this version, so `'250'` for Tokyo, `'240'` for Berlin, etc.

+## Installation

+Just open the package AutoSuffix.dproj in your IDE, select the project in the Project Manager and Select the `Install` menu item from the context menu.
+If all is well, this installs the expert and adds one menu item to the context menu of the Project Manager: `Add Version Suffix`, under the `Rename` item.
+This menu item only appears if the project is a package.

-## Files:
+## Files

 | File | Contents |
 | --- | --- |